andersen-lab/bjorn/README.md

 conda activate bjorn
 ```
 * Open `config.json` to specify your parameters such as
+    * current date
+    * date appended to each filepath
     * output directory where results are saved
     * number of CPU cores available for use
 * Run the `run_sitrep.sh` script to initiate the Snakemake pipeline